Rida-Hamadani/facecook/README.md

+You can view the live website at: https://facecookwalter.netlify.app/

-Open main folder in two terminals, enter in the first:
+To start it locally, open main folder in two terminals, enter in the first:
 ```
 cd client
 npm install